Better Overland Project

 Overview

 The Better Overland Project is transforming Overland Avenue into a low-stress, high-comfort active transportation corridor.
 The project creates a north-south backbone featuring over 2.5 miles of protected bike lanes, extending from Venice Boulevard southward to the Fox Hills Neighborhood, including the Culver City Transit Center.
-The project also include new and enhanced sidewalks, pedestrian crossings, sidewalk-facing streetlighting, and introduces new traffic signals at Overland Avenue’s intersections with Kelmore Avenue/Ranch Road and Sawtelle Boulevard.
-Together these improvements will transform Overland Avenue into a safe and welcoming active transportation corridor, linking our neighborhoods and making walking & biking practical, enjoyable ways to move the City.
+The project also includes new and enhanced sidewalks, pedestrian crossings, sidewalk-facing streetlighting, and introduces new traffic signals at Overland Avenue’s intersections with Kelmore Avenue/Ranch Road and Sawtelle Boulevard.
+Together, these improvements will transform Overland Avenue into a safe and welcoming active transportation corridor, linking our neighborhoods and making walking & biking practical, enjoyable ways to move throughout the City.

 Better Overland Banner